Florida Public Employee Disputes Lawyer

 - An agent or employee may receive severance pay not included in an employment agreement or contract to not exceed an amount greater than 6 weeks of compensation.
 The settlement may not include provisions that limit the ability of any party to discuss the dispute or settlement.

 Many people who lose their jobs file for unemployment benefits without fully understanding the reason/reasons for their termination.
 Often, the “official” reason for a dismissal is not the same reason that the employee was led to believe.
 If a former employer denies or challenges its former employee’s right to compensation, it must be disputed in court by that employee.
 Don’t go it alone!
-The Florida public employee dispute attorneys at Scott Wagner and Associates, P.A. strive to help with unemployment claims.
+The Florida public employee dispute lawyers at Scott • Wagner and Associates strive to help with unemployment claims.
 We counsel clients statewide to help achieve the best possible outcome for their individual and unique situations.

 Contact us today to set up an appointment for a consultation!